 As compensation for S.L.A.
 Pharma's participation in the management and the development of the technologies, Ventrus is required to make separate payments to S.L.A.
-Pharma equal to \$41,500 per month ("Monthly Payments") for both diltiazem and phenylephrine.
+Pharma equal to \$41,500 per month ("Monthly Payments") for each of diltiazem and phenylephrine.
 Per the agreement, Ventrus' obligation to make these monthly payments was to terminate upon a new drug application ("NDA") filing.
-Pursuant to certain amendments to the Exclusive License Agreement, the Company, as of September 30, 2010, was no longer required to make additional payments for phenylephrine.
-At March 31, 2011, the Company had no monies outstanding to S.L.A.
+Pursuant to amendments to the Exclusive License Agreement, the Company, as of September 30, 2010, was no longer required to make additional payments for phenylephrine.
+At June 30, 2011, the Company had no monies outstanding to S.L.A.
 Pharma.

 Ventrus is also required to reimburse S.L.A.
 Pharma for clinical development costs associated with the technology development of both diltiazem and phenylephrine.
 Ventrus' total payment obligation for the diltiazem project shall not exceed \$4,000,000.
 Ventrus made \$3,200,000 of payments to S.L.A.
-Pharma from August 2007 through March 31, 2011 and expects to make the payments upon completion of recruitment into the Phase III trial in Europe, of \$800,000.
-S.L.A.
-Pharma has not completed the recruitment of patients into the Phase III trial and therefore Ventrus has not accrued the \$800,000 expense at March 31, 2011.
-In addition, both Ventrus and S.L.A.
+Pharma from August 2007 through June 30, 2011.
+Both Ventrus and S.L.A.
 Pharma have agreed to add additional services outside the scope of the agreement for \$400,000.
 The services have not yet been provided by S.L.A.
 Pharma.
-Ventrus' total payment obligation for the phenylephrine project shall not exceed \$1,200,000.
+Ventrus' total remaining payment obligation for the phenylephrine project shall not exceed \$1,200,000.
 S.L.A.
-Pharma has been paid \$600,000 of services for the phenylephrine project through March 31, 2011.
+Pharma has been paid \$600,000 of services for the phenylephrine project through June 30, 2011.
 S.L.A.
-Pharma did not provide or bill the Company for any services for the phenylephrine project in 2010 and the first quarter to 2011 and management does not expect to be billed for any services for the phenylephrine project in the foreseeable future.
+Pharma did not provide or bill Ventrus for any services for the phenylephrine project in 2010 and the first two quarters to 2011 and management does not expect to be billed for any services for the phenylephrine project in the foreseeable future.